domRiddle/ASF/SteamTokenDumperPlugin.md

+# PREVIEW

+`SteamTokenDumperPlugin` is currently in closed beta testing period.
+We'll open it to general public soon.

 # SteamTokenDumperPlugin

 `SteamTokenDumperPlugin` is official ASF **[plugin](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Plugins)** developed by us which allows you to contribute to **[SteamDB](https://steamdb.info)** project by sharing package tokens, app tokens and depot keys that your Steam account has access to.
 The extended info on collected data and why SteamDB needs it can be found on SteamDB's **[Token Dumper](https://steamdb.info/tokendumper)** page.